Few-particle lepton bound states in variational approach: Introduction

 For systems with a small number of leptons, it is of interest to study not only bound states but also resonance states.
 Studies of resonant four-particle states with leptons have been conducted to a significantly lesser extent to date.
 Including muons, along with electrons, in this area of research opens up new prospects, although this is associated with certain difficulties.
 It is known that calculating resonant states requires a number of specialized methods and significantly greater computational resources than calculating bound states \cite{apm2025,p6}.
 In recent years, the physics of muonic atoms and molecules has developed quite successfully.
 Studies of the energy levels of light two-particle and three-particle muonic atoms of hydrogen and helium have been completed.
 The plans of a number collaborations, among others, include new tasks involving new muonic atoms.
 The use of high-intensity and polarized muon beams makes it possible to study the dynamics of muons and muonium at the atomic level \cite{muon}.
 The use of new muon beams in various research centers also opens up new possibilities in the study of three-lepton and four-lepton systems with muons, which can be created by introducing a muon beam into an electron gas \cite{p11a}.

 When studying bound states of particles in different quantum theories of electromagnetic and strong interactions, common patterns in their description often arise, which allow us to draw analogies between seemingly completely different systems.
 Few-lepton bound states are formed as a result of the Coulomb interactions at short distances between particles.
 Such bound states are somewhat similar to the bound states of four quarks (tetraquarks), which were discovered in 2003 by the Belle Collaboration and have been intensively studied over the past two decades \cite{p10,p10aa}.
 In heavy tetraquarks, the quarks themselves have low kinetic energy and are located at short distances.
 This leads to the fact that the color-electric interaction between quarks becomes dominant, just as in a tetralepton system the Coulomb interaction is dominant.
 Therefore, a bound system of four leptons in quantum electrodynamics and a bound system of four heavy quarks in quantum chromodynamics can be considered similarly in an attempt to find some general patterns and gain a deeper understanding of the nature of tetraquark states.
-But we also note that the main difference between such systems is that there is always attraction between individual heavy quarks, while for the Coulomb systems both attractive and repulsive forces act between particles.
+However, we also note that the main difference between such systems is that in the case of bound states, an attractive potential is usually chosen between individual heavy quarks, whereas in Coulomb systems, both attractive and repulsive forces act between charged particles.
+The aim of our work is to develop the variational method used in \cite{p8,p9} for the case of four particles with Coulomb interactions.
+We study a number of lepton bound states and calculate the binding energies, including hyperfine interaction effects.